 67 Station Road, Highfield and 69 Station Road, Haytor

 There is a field of some 58.5 acres lying alongside Station Road and running southwards from Ashwell Street to the access road to the chalk works.
-It was part of Home Farm, until 1919.
-That year Home Farm was sold and this field was Lot 4 and bought by the Cambridgeshire County Council for small-holdings.
-The field was sometimes referred to as High Field, although it had nothing to do with High Farm, which lay on the other side of Station Road.
+From 1808 it was part of Home Farm until on 9 April 1919 Home Farm was sold at auction.
+This field was Lot 4 and bought by the Cambridgeshire County Council for small-holdings.
+It was sometimes referred to as High Field, although it had nothing to do with High Farm, which was owned by Hertfordshire County Council and lay opposite on the other side of Station Road.

-Shortly after buying the field, on 5 January 1920, the Council sold a small corner plot on the junction of Ashwell Street and Station Road to the Jarman family, who established a small-holding with pig sties and stables on the northern end, with an adjoining red-brick cottage.
-On the remainder of the plot to the south, another identical cottage was built.
+This resolution was forwarded to and noted by the Small Holdings Committee of the County Council and shortly after completing purchase of the field, on 5 January 1920, the County Council built two red brick dwellings on a small corner plot at the junction of Ashwell Street and Station Road.
+One was let to the Jarman family, who established a small-holding with pig sties and stables on the northern end of the plot.
+On the remainder of the plot to the south, another identical cottage was built for occupation by another small holder or a workman associated with the Jarman holding.
 They were built to a four room down and four up plan, with a central front door opening onto a lobby and the stairs.
 There was a chimney stack at each end and two dormer windows at the front, with the same window arrangement at the rear .

-The driving force behind the building of the cottages would likely to have been William Jarman 1872-1966, aided by his two sons John Wesley Jarman 1897-1968 and Francis Geoffrey Jarman 1904-1996.
-The three of them are said to have carted the bricks from Ashwell Station by horse and cart.
+The Jarmans involved in this venture were William Jarman 1872-1966, aided by his two sons John Wesley Jarman 1897-1968 and Francis Geoffrey Jarman 1904-1996.
+The three of them are said to have carted the bricks for the cottages from Ashwell Station by horse and cart.
 Talking in May 1991 Francis Geoffrey Jarman 1904-1996 said that the cottages were built when he was about 17 , so 1921/22, and charnock seed was found 20ft down, when digging a well.

 67 Station Road, High Field

-What is today No 67 became a Jarman family home alongside the small farmyard and was known as High Field, although that name is not in general use today.
-Jarman family members lived there until 1987, when it was sold by John Wesley Jarman to Paul Graham Leader & Margaret Rose Leader on 14 August 1987.
-John Wesley Jarman retained the small farmyard.
+What is today No 67 became for many years a Jarman family home alongside the small farmyard and was known as High Field, although that name is not in general use today.
+Jarman family members lived there until 1987 and at some point bought land and dwelling from Cambridgeshire County Council, As it was John Wesley Jarman who sold the cottage to Paul Graham Leader & Margaret Rose Leader on 14 August 1987.
+John Wesley Jarman, however. retained the small farmyard.

 In September 1988 the Leaders were granted planning permission to construct a new vehicular access, separate from the farmyard.
 Subsequent owners, the Uptons were granted planning permission in July 1991 to extend the house by adding the lean-to across the front of the property.
 Madhu & Sangeeta Puvvada bought the house from the Uptons on 9 September 1997.
 In July 2002 the Puvvadas applied to build a large gable ended extension on the rear of the house, with attached single garage to the side and permission was granted for this in September 2002 and when this work was completed it added significantly to the accommodation provided.